Photograph: A slave market in Atlanta, Georgia in 1864. Photo credit: George N. Barnard (1819 - 1902), Public Domain.

 Race: Topics:

 This page is part of our section on Race, which contains the following: Slavery examines the intersections of religious beliefs and slavery, both in the U.S. and elsewhere during colonialism.
-Land and Housing explores Native American land seizure, white supremacy in housing, and gentrification.
-Banks and Finance spotlights racial discrimination in access to capital.
+Land explores Native American land seizure, white supremacy in housing, gentrification, and environmental racism.
+Finance spotlights racial discrimination in access to capital.
 Criminal Justice highlights historical racism not only in disparities but practices like convict-leasing, lynching, and hate crimes.
 Employment lists forms of discrimination in the workplace, hiring, labor unionizing and participation.
 Eugenics traces the history of eugenics in white American and elsewhere.
 Schooling examines disparities in the educational system and racial impacts of funding and administration.
-Politics and Power examines the use of race in political campaigns, the procedural justice wrongs such as voting rights denied and gerrymandering, substantive justice wrongs like education, health, and welfare, and racial fascism in the U.S. Immigration examines the moral, economic, and political challenges of immigration, along with the political manipulation of immigration as an issue.
+Power examines the use of race in political campaigns, the procedural justice wrongs such as voting rights denied and gerrymandering, substantive justice wrongs like education, health, and welfare, and racial fascism in the U.S. Immigration examines the moral, economic, and political challenges of immigration, along with the political manipulation of immigration as an issue.
 Child Development highlights racial implications in emotional development and psychological awareness.
-Health Disparities examines the significance of race on epigenetic factors, environmental factors, medical treatment, and health care politics.
+Health examines the significance of race disparities from epigenetic factors, environmental factors, medical treatment, and health care politics.
 Beauty examines how race impacts notions of beauty and professionalism.
 Race is part of our critique of the political Right and Left in the U.S.

 Church and Empire: Topics: